gto76/python-cheatsheet/README.md

 ### Comparable
 * **If eq() method is not overridden, it returns `'id(self) == id(other)'`, which is the same as `'self is other'`.
 That means all user-defined objects compare not equal by default (because id() returns object's memory address that is guaranteed to be unique).**
 * **Only the left side object has eq() method called, unless it returns NotImplemented, in which case the right object is consulted.
-False is returned if both return NotImplemented.**
+Result is False if both return NotImplemented.**
 * **Ne() automatically works on any object that has eq() defined.**

 ```python